silicons/Citadel-Station-13-RP/code/game/content/README.md

 This includes things like:
 - Faction definitions
 - Factional content (guns, mechs, etc)
-- One off gimmick content that doesn't belong to a module

 Basically, if the answer to 'is this only required within Citadel RP's in game lore and world' is *yes*, it goes in here.